Frequently Asked Questions

 Many KDL branch libraries feature a community room available for public use.
 Guidelines for community room use differ from branch to branch, so we recommend contacting your chosen branch location or visiting that branch's individual branch page to view any posted policy guidelines.

-All but three of KDL's eighteen branch libraries offer battery recycling services (our Caledonia, Tyrone Twp. and Wyoming branches DO NOT offer this service).
+All but two of KDL's eighteen branch libraries offer battery recycling services (our Caledonia Twp. and Tyrone Twp. branches DO NOT offer this service).
 Branches offering this service include our Alpine Twp., Alto, Byron Twp., Cascade Twp.
-(24-hour drop-off), Comstock Park, East Grand Rapids, Englehardt (Lowell), Gaines Twp., Grandville, Kentwood (24-hour drop-off), Krause Memorial (Rockford), Nelson Twp. / Sand Lake, Plainfield Twp., Spencer Twp., and Walker branches.
+(24-hour drop-off), Comstock Park, East Grand Rapids, Englehardt (Lowell), Gaines Twp., Grandville, Kentwood (24-hour drop-off), Krause Memorial (Rockford), Nelson Twp. / Sand Lake, Plainfield Twp., Spencer Twp., Walker and Wyoming branches.
 You can also find additional battery recycling locations in Kent County by clicking HERE.